someniatko/DoctrineRestDriver/README.md

 Ok, let me ask you just one more question:
 What does a database and a REST API have in common?

 Sometimes it's so difficult to realize that two things are equal to each other no matter how many different features they have.
-Maybe we have to question our view on everything more often.
+Maybe we have to question our view on the world more often.

 So after realizing REST APIs are databases have a look at how differently they are handled.
 This is a sketch how to use Doctrine and databases: